Skip to content

 • Chunks -- semantically meaningful code chunks for RAG and embedding pipelines

-• Metrics -- file-level statistics (lines of code, comment lines, blank lines, node count)
+• Metrics -- file-level statistics (lines of code, comment lines, empty lines, node count)

 Getting Started